 - Lasting Power of Attorney: Acting as an attorney

-Making changes to a Lasting Power of Attorney
+How to make decisions under a Lasting Power of Attorney

 For the Donor